 A Budget is a plan that outlines an organization's financial and operational goals.
-So a budget may be thought of as an action plan; planning a budget helps a business allocate resources, evaluate performance, and formulate plans.
+So it may be thought of as an action plan; planning a budget helps a business allocate resources, evaluate performance, and formulate plans.

-While planning a budget can occur at any time, for many businesses, planning a budget is an annual task, where the past year's budget is reviewed and budget projections are made for the next three or even five years.
+While it can occur at any time, for many businesses, planning a budget is an annual task, where the past year's budget is reviewed and budget projections are made for the next three or even five years.

 The basic process of planning a budget involves listing the business's fixed and variable costs on a monthly basis and then deciding on an allocation of funds to reflect the business's goals.
 (For more on fixed and variable costs, see Breakeven Analysis.)